 3D printing house to build in 20 hours!

 Such was the idea of ContourCrafting, whose CEO had a very insightful TED talk this year (video below).
-Professor Behrokh Khoshnevis, from the University of Southern California is the man behind this awesome concept.
-In plain English, he wants to build a 3D printer that would be able of building a house in less than one day, in 20 hours!
+Professor Behrokh Khoshnevis, from the University of Southern California, is the man behind this awesome concept.
+In plain English, he wants to build a 3D printer that would be able to build a house in less than one day, in 20 hours!

-Right form the beginning I asked myself: how are they going to build big buildings, with hundred of flats?
+Right, from the beginning I asked myself: how are they going to build big buildings, with hundreds of flats?
 How are they going to achieve that?
 The CountourCrafting guys have created the model of a 3D printer capable of building even that!
 And something that really surprised me was some sort of a 3D printer that was capable of climbing as soon as he finished printing a level!